 W-2 Employees: In general, a temporary employee who performs work at a client’s site on behalf of a staffing agency will be considered a W-2 employee by the Employment Development Department (EDD) of California.
 With W-2 employees, the employer (in this case the staffing agency) must perform all payroll functions and tax obligations for the employee, including handling expense reimbursements, and providing workers’ compensation insurance.
 This is the ideal co-employment relationship between a staffing agency and a client because the staffing agency has established itself as the primary employer thus aiding the client in the reduction of risks and liabilities.

 1099 Independent Contractors: Some staffing agencies are set up as “referral services” and are not the employers of the temporary workers (“the referrals”) they send to a client’s work site.
 These agencies classify their “referrals” as 1099 Independent Contractors and pay them an hourly rate, but do not pay wage related costs such as FICA, MEDI, SUTA, and FUTA.
 Nor do these staffing agencies withhold state and federal taxes on behalf of the “referral.”
 In addition, these staffing agencies are not providing workers’ compensation insurance for the “referral.”
-Therefore, employment liability issues regarding workers’ compensation and payroll taxes could become the responsibility of the client in the event of a work related accident, or if the EDD determines that the “referral” should have been classified as a W-2 employee.
+Therefore, employment liability issues regarding workers’ compensation and payroll taxes could become the responsibility of the client in the event of a work related accident, or if the Department of Labor determines that the “referral” should have been classified as a W-2 employee.

 Clients/users of temporary services should always confirm a staffing agency’s employment status with their workers.
 If the status is 1099 Independent Contractor or a third party payroll service is the “employer of record”, a client should consider a full assessment and evaluation of the risks and liabilities associated with using temporary employees or “referrals” from these staffing agencies.